 Domestic violence can take many forms: it involves using intimidation and threats or violent behavior to gain power and control over another person.
 Usually the abusive person is a male and women are often the victims.
 However, domestic violence also occurs against males.
 Child abuse, elder abuse and sibling abuse are also considered domestic violence.

-If you have questions about domestic abuse and your personal situation, contact your Novant Health doctor, a local battered-women's shelter, or the National Domestic Violence Hotline at:
+If you have questions about domestic abuse and your personal situation, contact your Novant Health doctor, a local battered-women's shelter, or call the National Domestic Violence Hotline toll-free at:

 Psychological consequences for victims of intimate partner violence can include depression, suicidal thoughts and attempts, lowered self-esteem, alcohol and other drug abuse as well as post-traumatic stress disorder.